Emergency Food

 Are you looking for homebound delivery?

 Food pantries, soup kitchens and food banks do not provide homebound delivery.
 Ask yourself “Who normally helps me?” and contact them for help to get food picked up.
-You can shelter in place and provide a note allowing this individual to be a proxy for emergency food.
-Give this note to your support person for a drive-thru distribution or to pick-up a Stockbox and they can pick it up for you.
+You can provide a note allowing this individual to be a proxy for emergency food.
+Give this note to your support person to pick up a Stockbox and they can receive it for you.